Living in a Japanese House/Apartment

 When you open the front door, you will enter an area that is on a slightly lower level than the rest of the house.
 This is the place you take your shoes off.
 Japanese generally do not wear outside shoes inside their homes.

 Tatami mats are made of straw and used in a traditional Japanese room.
 These mats are extremely easy to damage.
-They easily get moldy when they get wet; also they are easily get dented by placing and dragging heavy furniture on them.
+They easily get moldy when they get wet; they are also easily dented by placing and dragging heavy furniture on them.
 If you have tatami mats in your place, please be careful not to damage them!
-To clean them, use a broom or a vacuum without using any chemicals or cleaning agents, unless they are specifically made for tatami mats.
+To clean them, use a broom or a vacuum without using any chemicals or cleaning agents unless they are specifically made for tatami mats.

 Insects and other creatures

-Though you see ants, mosquitoes and roaches year-around, they are more active in summer time.
+Though you see ants, mosquitoes, and roaches year-round, they are more active in the summertime.
 Termites are also active during summer.
 Repellents and insecticides are available in various forms at local stores.

 Mosquitos in Okinawa

 As Okinawa is a breeding ground for mosquitos, it is quite common to use insect repellant spray (虫よけスプレー), vaporizing repellant (ベープ) or incense called Katori Senko (蚊取り線香).
-You can buy them from super markets and drug stores.
-Wearing clothes that cover your arms and legs when you are going somewhere near bushes and standing water is recommended.
-Mosquito are quite active in the morning and evening.
-Some people get a severe irritation and swelling, and it is recommended that you take necessary preventive measures to not get bitten by mosquitos.
+You can buy them from supermarkets and drug stores.
+Wearing clothes that cover your arms and legs when you are going somewhere near bushes, and standing water is recommended.
+Mosquitos are quite active in the morning and evening.
+Some people get severe irritation and swelling, and it is recommended that you take necessary preventive measures to not get bitten by mosquitos.

 You may notice that the water here tastes different from the water in your home country.
 And probably you see a lot of bottled water for sale here.
 However, Japan's water supply system is extremely well monitored, and there is no danger in consuming water taken directly from a water supply outlet, such as a household tap or faucet.
 Please note that fluoride and other chemicals are not added to the water here.
 Water quality may deteriorate due to typhoons.
 You should either boil your water or buy bottled water when such reports are made.

-The voltage in Japan is 100 Volts, which is different from North America (110V), much of Europe (230V) and many other regions of the world.
+The voltage in Japan is 100 Volts, which is different from North America (110V), much of Europe (230V), and many other regions of the world.
 The majority of Japanese power outlets are identical to ungrounded (2-pin) “A type” outlets, but “B type outlets” can be found in some places.
 Older buildings have non-polarized sockets, in which case polarized plugs (one prong wider than the other) would not fit.
 Most buildings do not have the ground pin.
-If you need to use a B type and outlets in your place are A type, you can purchase an extension cord/tap with A type plug and B type socket at an electronics store.
+If you need to use a B type and outlets in your place are A-type, you can purchase an extension cord/tap with an A-type plug and B-type socket at an electronics store.